pachyderm/pachyderm/doc/docs/master/how-tos/use-pachyderm-ide/index.md

 !!!
 Warning
      - Notebooks [**beta**](../../../../contributing/supported-releases/#beta) is available on our Saas solution [Hub](https://hub.pachyderm.com).
-     - Create a workspace and experiment with Notebooks right away with our **21 days Free Workspace**.
+     - Create a workspace and experiment with Notebooks right away with our **21 days free trial**\*.

+     *\*Offer limited to one single user workspace with 4 vCPUs, 15GB RAM, and unlimited object storage.*

 ## Overview

 Pachyderm Notebooks is a **customized JupyterHub deployment running inside and authenticated to your Pachyderm cluster.**.